anandbn/websolr-play/Readme.md

 ## Using SolrJ and WebSolr

-`SolrProxy.java` is the main Java servlet that does the communication with the WebSolr index URL.
+`SolrSearch.java` is the controller that does the communication with the WebSolr index URL.
 The code snippet that performs the query is below:

       SolrQuery query = new SolrQuery();